Panama: Offshore Legal and Tax Regimes

 The OECD announced in July 2011 that Panama had moved to the list of jurisdictions considered to have substantially implemented the standard for exchange of information when it signed a tax information exchange agreement with France.
 This brought the total number of agreements to 12 - the international required minimum.

 A DTA with Spain came into force in July 2011 and in September, a tax information exchange agreement with the country was signed by Panama.
 Israel and Panama initialled a double tax treaty in August 2011.

-DTAs with France, Portugal and the Republic of Korea have come into force during 2012.
-Agreeements with the Czech Republic, Ireland, Israel, Italy and the UAE have been signed but are not yet in force.
+DTAs with France, Portugal and South Korea have come into force during 2012.
+Agreements with the Czech Republic, Ireland, Israel, Italy and the UAE have been signed but are not yet in force.